 As a CCM, you will also develop skills to organise community projects and engage with the community you’re in, building long-term and meaningful relationships.

 What is the difference between a CCM and a Volunteer?

 The difference can be either/and as below:

-CCMs are the main person who is responsible for running the centre while Volunteers play a supportive role.
-As CCMs have bigger set of responsibilities, they also receive higher monthly allowances compared to Volunteers.
+CCMs are the main person in charge, responsible for running the centre while Volunteers play a supportive role.
+As CCMs have a bigger set of responsibilities, they also receive higher monthly allowances compared to Volunteers.

-A CCM is someone who is able to commit for a period of seven months-one year on this project while a Volunteer typically commits for a minimum of 3½ months to six months.
+A CCM is someone who is able to commit for a period of seven months to one year on this project while a Volunteer typically commits for a minimum of 3½ months to six months.

 Do CCMs receive allowances and salaries?